sudoebm/gntl_pool_nping/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the **GNU General Public License Version 2**, June 1991.

 ## Acknowledgments